astropy/astropy-workshop/00-Install_and_Setup/README.md

 If the output shows a git version, proceed to the next step.
 Otherwise install git by entering the following command and following the prompts:

-    % mamba install git
+    % conda install git

 ## 5. Clone this repository, or download a ZIP file

 If using `git`, clone the workshop repository using [git](https://help.github.com/articles/set-up-git/):